matthewtberry/rapidjson/doc/tutorial.md

 ![Copy semantics makes a lots of copy operations.](diagram/move2.png)

-The object `o` needs to allocate a buffer of same size as contacts, makes a deep clone of it, and then finally contacts is destructed.
+The object `o` needs to allocate a buffer of same size as `contacts`, makes a deep clone of it, and then finally `contacts` is destructed.
 This will incur a lot of unnecessary allocations/deallocations and memory copying.

-There are solutions to prevent actual copying these data, such as reference counting and garbage collection(GC).
+There are solutions to prevent actual copying these data, such as reference counting and garbage collection (GC).

 To make RapidJSON simple and fast, we chose to use *move* semantics for assignment.
-It is similar to `std::auto_ptr` which transfer ownership during assignment.
+It is similar to `std::auto_ptr` which transfers ownership during assignment.
 Move is much faster and simpler, it just destructs the original value, `memcpy()` the source to destination, and finally sets the source as Null type.

 So, with move semantics, the above example becomes: